LNKBridge/LinkBridge/README.md

 Currently there are people who do not know how to wisely invest their money.
-Many entrepreneurs do not develop their projects due to lack of having access to capital.
+Many entrepreneurs do not develop their projects due to the lack of having access to capital.
 Only 5% of companies that open in Mexico last more than two years.<br /> <br />

 LinkBridge is an ecosystem that aims at connecting entrepreneurs, investors and professionals dedicated to increasing the chances of projects to be successfully implemented.
 LinkBridge aims at becoming a unique bridge between investors and entrepreneurs through a Web App that would allow them to connect.
 LinkBridge goal is to allow at least 25% of the companies that use its App/platform prosper, taking into account that there are 400 million potential users within Mexico and the United States alone. <br /> <br />